 Typically, no preparation is required although it is important to contact us and let us know if you are taking any blood thinning medications or have an iodine allergy prior to the appointment.

 How long will it take?

-The procedure usually takes about thirty (30) minutes but may take longer if we are required to biopsy multiple areas.
+The procedure usually takes about thirty (30) minutes.

 What to expect